 The words wriggled and raced no more.
 Instead, they fell into formation and fell into sense.

 Magnetic termite mounds.
-One of nature’s greatest attractions.
+If you’ll forgive me, they are among nature’s greatest attractions.